 Then we have $A=B$. \end{lem}

-\begin{proof} We omit the proof which is a straightforward verification. \end{proof} Now we turn to proving the CLT. \begin{proof} [Proof of Theorem \ref{thm:CLT}]The proof proceeds by induction on $M$.
-For $M=1$, we show that $\frac{S_{1}}{\sqrt{N_{1}}}$ is asymptotically univariate normally distributed with variance $1+\alpha_{1}\sigma_{11}=C$ by the method of moments.
+\begin{proof} We omit the proof which is a straightforward verification. \end{proof} Now we are prepared to prove the CLT. \begin{proof} [Proof of Theorem \ref{thm:CLT}]The proof proceeds by induction on $M$.
+For $M=1$, we show that $\frac{S_{1}}{\sqrt{N_{1}}}$ is asymptotically univariate normally distributed with variance $1+\alpha_{1}\sigma_{11}=C$, where $\sigma_{11}$ is the sole entry of the covariance matrix $\Sigma$ defined in equation (\ref{eq:cov_matrix_Sigma}), by the method of moments.